Science & Mechanism

 Medical Disclaimer

 This article is for educational purposes only and does not constitute medical advice.
 Retatrutide is an investigational drug not yet approved by the FDA.
-Epigenetic effects are theoretical and based on weight loss research.
+Inflammatory marker effects are based on weight loss research and GLP-1 pharmacology.
 Clinical data referenced is from Phase 2 trials (Jastreboff et al., NEJM 2023).
-Consult with a licensed healthcare provider for personalized advice.
+Consult with a licensed healthcare provider for personalized medical advice.

 Effective weight loss treatments available now.
-Semaglutide from $99/mo.
+Semaglutide from $99/mo, tirzepatide from $125/mo.

 Get Started Today